happygeneralist/ECC-civic-design-intelligence/001_Research_studies/S005_focus_groups.md

 # Focus Groups

 ### Purpose
-To understand barriers to successful outcomes for young people with SEND
+To understand barriers to successful outcomes for young people with SEND, and to see if this differed across educational settings (electively home educated, specialist schools, mainstream).

 ### Research questions
 What are the barriers to successful outcomes for young people with SEND?
+Does this differ by educational setting?
 How do parents and young people navigate decision-making about their future options?
-What role do professionals play in helping young people with SEND make decisions?

 ### Method summary
-- **Approach:** Semi-structured interviews (60 mins)
+- **Approach:** Semi-structured focus groups (60 mins)
-- **Recruitment:** Through established networks
-- **Sample:** 12 employees from the Local Authority, colleges, charities
+- **Recruitment:** Young people were recruited through the MultiSchools Council.
+Parents were recruited through research panel set up through newsletters, social media and SEND networks.
+- **Sample:** 7 young people, 13 parents
 - **Data collected:** video recordings, transcripts, observation notes
 - **Analysis approach:** Thematic coding

 ### Key findings
-1. Professionals working with young people with SEND have to curate information for them and their families.
-2. Professionals identify a lack of options for young people beyond 16.
-3. There is a lack of support for young people with moderate special needs, especially when they don't have an EHCP.
+1. Young people with SEND in mainstream school are struggling significantly with their mental health, and this is having a debilitating effect on their ability to plan for the future.
+2. Parents often feel overwhelmed and unsupported.
+3. There is a sense that information about options is found by chance through random connections.